raspberrypilearning/our-beat/en/step_4.md

 --- task ---

-5. **Test**: Press Button A to start playing the melody.
+5. **Test**: Press button A to start playing the melody.
 The micro:bit will show ‘M’.

 --- /task ---

 --- task ---
-### Press B for bass
+### Press 'B' for bass

-6. Add code so that you can press Button B to ask another micro:bit to be the Bass.
+6. Add code so that you can press Button B to ask another micro:bit to be the bass.

 ```microbit
 input.onButtonPressed(Button.B, function () {